kuzzleio/kuzzle/doc/2/guides/advanced/2-api-keys/index.md

 | `ttl`         | Original TTL                                                                      |
 | `userId`      | User [kuid](/core/2/guides/main-concepts/5-authentication#kuzzle-user-identifier) |

-## Search for API Key
+## Search for API Keys

 It is possible to search in its own API keys ([auth:searchApiKeys](/core/2/references/controllers/auth/search-api-keys)) or in those of all users ([securitys:searchApiKeys](/core/2/references/controllers/securitys/search-api-keys)).

-In order to know to which API key an authentication token corresponds, it is possible to use the `fingerprint` property which corresponds to the SHA256 hash of the token.
+In order to know to which API key an authentication token corresponds, it is possible to use the `fingerprint` property which is a SHA256 hash of the token.

 ```bash
 # use sha256sum to compute the fingerprint of the authentication token